nenasedk/petitRetrieval/README.md

 The user must ensure the parameters in the ATMOSPHERE list match those included in the prior dictionary.
 While the number of Live Points is a user set parameter, it is recommended to use on the order of 50 times the number of free parameters.

-Additional consideration should be given to priors.py, which contains the prior distributions for the parameters used, as well as the log-likelihood function.

-This code should be run in parallel over a large number of cores.
+This code can be run in parallel over a large number of cores.
 Using MPI, run:
 ```
 mpiexec -n $NUMTHREADS python retrieve_emission.py
 ```